*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 You can connect any type of antenna band to any of the inputs.
 For example, you can connect a coaxial from a UHF/VHF antenna into one port, then a UHF antenna into the other.

-An example of a signal combiner is the Winegard CC-7870 Antenna Coupler:
+A very good signal combiner is the Winegard CC-7870 Antenna Coupler:

 An even simpler device is the Channel Plus 2532 2-Way Splitter/Combiner: